Lorrin A. Thurston

-Lorrin Andrews Thurston (July 31, 1858 – May 11, 1931) was an American-Hawaiian lawyer, politician, and businessman.
-Thurston played a prominent role in the Overthrow of the Hawaiian Kingdom that replaced Queen Liliʻuokalani with the Republic of Hawaii, dominated by American interests.
+Lorrin Andrews Thurston (July 31, 1858 – May 11, 1931) was a Hawaiian citizen lawyer, politician, and businessman.
+Thurston played a prominent role in the overthrow of the Kingdom of Hawaii to replace Queen Liliʻuokalani with the Republic of Hawaii, with discreet US support for which Congress much later apologized.
 He published the Pacific Commercial Advertiser (a forerunner of the present-day Honolulu Star-Advertiser), and owned other enterprises.
-From 1906 to 1916 he and his network lobbied with national politicians to create a National Park to preserve the Hawaiian Volcanoes.
+From 1906 to 1916, he and his network lobbied with national politicians to create a national park to preserve the Hawaiian volcanoes.

 Family life

-He was born on July 31, 1858 in Honolulu, Hawaii.
+He was born on July 31, 1858, in Honolulu, Hawaii.
 His father was Asa Goodale Thurston and mother Sarah Andrews.
 On his father's side he was grandson of Asa and Lucy Goodale Thurston, who were in the first company of American Christian missionaries to the Hawaiian Islands in 1820.
 On his mother's side, he was also the grandson of another early missionary, Lorrin Andrews.
 His father was speaker of the house of representatives of the Kingdom of Hawaii but died when Lorrin was only a year and a half old in December 1859.
 He then moved to Maui with his mother.

 He was fluent in the Hawaiian language and gave himself the Hawaiian nickname Kakina.

-In 1872, he attended Punahou School, then known as Oahu College, where he played baseball with the sons of Alexander Cartwright (who invented the modern game).
+In 1872, he attended Oahu College, where he played baseball with the sons of Alexander Cartwright (who invented the modern game).
 He was expelled shortly before graduation.
 After working as a translator for a law firm and clerk at the Wailuku Sugar Company, he attended law school at Columbia University.
 He returned to Honolulu in 1881 and became partners in a law firm with William Owen Smith.

-He married Margaret Clarissa "Clara" Shipman (daughter of missionary William Cornelius Shipman (1824–1861) from Hilo, Hawaii and sister of businessman William Herbert Shipman) on February 26, 1884.
+He married Margaret Clarissa "Clara" Shipman (daughter of missionary William Cornelius Shipman (1824–1861) from Hilo, Hawaii, and sister of businessman William Herbert Shipman) on February 26, 1884.
 They had a son Robert Shipman Thurston on February 1, 1888.
 Margaret died in childbirth on May 5, 1891 (as did the infant).

 On April 5, 1893, Lorrin Thurston married Harriet Elvira Potter of Saint Joseph, Michigan.
 They had a daughter Margaret Carter (the mother of Thurston Twigg-Smith) in 1895, and a son Lorrin Potter Thurston in 1899.

 Lorrin Andrews Thurston died on May 11, 1931.
 In 1919, Robert Thurston married Evelyn M. Scott, and Margaret Carter married William Twigg-Smith.